-- Instant Awesome, Just Add Dragons: Knows Dragon Rage, Dragon Breath, and Dragon Tail.
+- Instant Awesome, Just Add Dragons: Charizard himself isn't a Dragon-type, but he does know Dragon Rage, Dragon Breath, and Dragon Tail.

-- In fact, Iris thought he was a Dragon type until Ash corrected her.
+- Iris actually thought he was a Dragon type until Ash corrected her.

 - It Amused Me: Charizard often sports a friendly(?) smile on his face whenever he returns and gives Ash a faceful.
 This may indicate that the Flamethrower is not just something out of habit.

 - The Lancer: Overall, to Pikachu.
 Whereas Pikachu is loyal and takes initiative, Charizard is egotistical and lazy.
 After his loyalty returns, Charizard functions as a kind of Number Two to Pikachu, being the hard-hitting muscle to compliment Pikachu's speedy precision.
 In Island of the Giant Pokemon, he (as a Charmander) was Pikachu's sidekick, being the only other one who was actually serious about getting them back to Ash.